lupyuen/lupyuen.github.io/src/unicorn2.md

 _How will we map the Arm64 Address to the Function Name?_

-Let's pretend we're a Debugger (like GDB).
+Pretend we're a Debugger (like GDB).
 The best way to map an Arm64 Address to the Function Name would be...

 The [__DWARF Debug Symbols__](https://en.wikipedia.org/wiki/DWARF) in the [__ELF File__](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format)!